ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 ## 13.2.
 AWS Certificate Manager (ACM)

-- HTTP lacks encryption and is insecure
-- HTTPS (HyperText Transfer Protocol Secure) uses SSL/TLS to create a secure tunnel over which normal http can be transferred.
-- Data is encrypted in-transit from the perspective of an outside observer.
 - HTTPS Certificates also allows for servers to prove their identity
-- Signed by a trusted authority (a Certificate Authority [CAs]), which are trusted by your browser.
+- Signed by a trusted authority (a Certificate Authority [CA]), which are trusted by your browser.
 - To be secure, a website generates a certificate, and has a CA sign it.
 The website then uses that certificate to prove its authenticity.
-- ACM allows you to create, renew, and deploy certificates.
+- ACM allows you to create, renew, and deploy certificates, both private and public
 - Supported AWS services ONLY (CloudFront, ALB and API Gateway, Elastic Beanstalk, CloudFormation, not self-managed service like EC2)
   - If it's not a managed service, ACM doesn't support it.
-- CloudFront must have a trusted and signed certificate.
-Can't be self signed.
+- If CloudFront edges communicates with the origins with HTTPS, it needs to have a trusted, signed public certificate not self-signed.
+- ACM can automatically renew and deploy public and public certificates with ACM-integrated services.

 ## 13.3.
 Lambda@Edge